-T 1 T = 4 1 T
+1 T = 4 T 1

 - Early signs of cash flow /

 liquidity problems such as

 delays in service of

 creditors / business loans.

 Impaired financial When the borrower When the borrower is unable to

 instruments delays more than 90 meet one or more of the

-mstruments

-days from the payment following criteria, indicating that
+mistration to days from the payment following criteria, indicating that

 of his contractual the borrower is experiencing

 installments significant financial difficulty.

+mstamments

 -The death or incapacity of the

 borrower.

 -The borrower's financial

 default.

 -Initiate scheduling as a result of

 the deterioration of the

 borrower's credit capacity.

 -Non-compliance with financial

 commitments.

 -Disappearance of the active

 market for the financial asset or

 one of the borrower's financial

 instruments due to financial

 difficulties.

 -Granting lenders privileges

 related to the financial difficulty

 of the borrower, which was not

 granted under normal

 circumstances.

 -The possibility that the

 borrower will enter bankruptcy

 or restructuring due to financial

 difficulties.

 - If the borrower's financial assets

 are purchased at a significant

 discount that reflects the credit

 losses incurred.

-L i .
+l L 1 Ĭ. 100000 illeuiteu.

-- The financial assets created or acquired by the Bank are classified as having a higher credit risk rating than the Bank's low risk financial assets on initial recognition at stage 2 immediately.
+- The financial assets created or acquired by the Bank are classified as having a higher credit risk rating than the Bank's low risk financial assets on initial recognition at stage 2 directly.